Frequently Asked Questions

 1. Sunscald: Caused by intense sun and heat; provide some afternoon shade, especially for young plants.

 2. Cold damage: Protect plants when temperatures drop below freezing; consider covering or moving container plants indoors.
+Dragon fruit are tropical cactus and will not tolerate freezing temperatures.

 Growth Problems